FluxLemur/citybash/README.md

 7. [Implementation](#implementation)

 ## Overview
-The player controls _one_ city with some assets and capabilities.
+CityBash has no front end.
+The player sends commands to a game server running on a certain host and port, and is in control of _one_ city with some assets and capabilities.

 - Assets
   - Gold